3600 Philosophy Courses Offered

 363 POLICE ETHICS 3 credits

-A critical examination of ethical issues arising in connection with computers and information
+A critical examination of ethical issues arising in connection with digital technology, e.g., data privacy and use, artificial intelligence, censorship, and social media.

 365 ENVIRONMENTAL ETHICS 3 credits